benoitries/netlogo-to-messir/docs/orchestration-flow.md

 ---

 *Generated on 2025-01-27.
-For authoritative findings and detailed inconsistencies, see `orchestrator_workflow_summary.md`.*
+This document is the Single Source of Truth (SSOT) for the orchestrated workflow; other docs must reference this file.*